helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 The Topology below is taken from real-world transmit scaling factors.
 The normalized reward scaling factor for A-C is 1.38 and the normalized reward scaling factor for D-H is 0.31.
-For this example, I assume all hotspots can witness all others.
-Since hotspots are targeted uniformly, I also assume each hotspot transmits exactly once.
+For this example, I assume all Hotspots can witness all others.
+Since Hotspots are targeted uniformly, I also assume each Hotspot transmits exactly once.
 Finally, the rewards earned are assumed to be a (slightly simplified) reward distribution from beaconing above.

 | Topology                                                                          | Reward Distribution                                                              |